 What are Flash Drives?

 I have one on my key chain.
 They are fast.
 They transfer up to 180 MB/sec.
 USB 3.1 theoretically transfers at a rate of 10Gbps.
 Typically, they have a USB (Universal Serial Bus) interface.
+These devices are based on NAND flash.
 They are used for storage and last for decades.
 Some drives have 100,000 write/erase cycles.
 They weigh less than 30 grams (1.1 oz).
 They have no moving parts, produce no sound and are very light.

 What’s Under the Cover of Thumb Drives?

 Inside the housing of a thumb drive is a NAND flash memory wafer.